mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

     });
 ```

+#### Using keystore

-Example of generating a keystore in PKCS12 format :
+Generating an encrypted keystore in PKCS12 format  :
 ```
   # generate a keystore with the client cert & key
   openssl pkcs12 \